Photography by Jay Shuster

 learn moreShare your settings, sound patches, hacks, and music with a community of Pianocaders

 learn moreQuestions?
 Comments?
 Press inquiries?
-Follow @Pianocade on Twitter, sign up for the mailing list, or email us at info@pianocade.com
+Follow @Pianocade on Twitter or email us at info@pianocade.com

 The Pianocade's built-in synthesizer is based on the sound hardware of the Nintendo NES and Game Boy (specifically, one of the square wave channels: it's a monophonic square-wave synthesis engine with a 4-bit digital-to-analogue converter).
 Because it's monophonic, it does what many early games did in lieu of chords: it cycles through the notes of the chord rapidly (arpeggiation).